 - X-ray of the chest

 - X-ray of the spine

-Blood sugar (glucose) tests may reveal diabetes or glucose intolerance.
-An eye exam may show damage to the optic nerve, which usually occurs without symptoms.
+Blood sugar (glucose) tests may show diabetes or glucose intolerance.
+An eye exam may show damage to the optic nerve, which most often occurs without symptoms.

 Treatment for Friedreich's ataxia includes:

 - Physical therapy